-The People’s Republic of China is a huge country which covers parts of Central and East Asia.
-From the Great Wall and Forbidden Palace to the otherworldy landscapes of Zhangjiajie and the dessert of the Silk Road, China has much to offer the intrepid traveller!
+The People’s Republic of China is a huge country that covers parts of Central and East Asia.
+From the Great Wall and Forbidden Palace to the otherworldly landscapes of Zhangjiajie and the deserts of the Silk Road, China has much to offer the intrepid traveller!

 What’s more, China is an inexpensive country by world standards and travelling the country can be done on a budget!

 But, is China safe to visit?
 Let’s find out…

 *Disclaimer: This article contains affiliate links, which means should you click and purchase, I will receive a small commission at no extra cost to you.